microsoft/Windows-AppConsult-PWALab/Manual/README.md

 The current web application doesn’t have any kind of offline capability.
 Since our website is running with a local server, it will continue to work even if we physically disconnect our computer from Internet.
 However, we can test this scenario using the developer’s tools included in Chrome.

 1. Open Visual Studio Code and choose **Open folder**.
-2. Select the folder *"Lab/Exercise2/Start/Contoso.Dashboard"* from the location where you have uncompressed the zip file of the lab (it should be *"C:\PWALab"*)
+2. Select the folder `C:\PWALab\Lab\Exercise2\01-Start\Contoso.Dashboard`.
-3. Select the **index.html** file from the Explorer panel on the left
+3. Select the **index.html** file from the Explorer panel on the left.
-4. Press the **Go live** button in the bottom taskbar of Visual Studio Code
+4. Press the **Go live** button in the bottom taskbar of Visual Studio Code.
 5. Wait for the server to start and for the website to open inside Chrome.
-It will be available at the address **http://127.0.0.1:5500**.
+It will be available at the address `http://127.0.0.1:5500`.
 Notice that the website is loading properly, since the connection is active.
 6. Now press F12 to turn on the developer tools.
 7. Move to the **Network** tab.
 8. Click on **Offline**